A GAN-Based Framework for Generating STFT Spectrograms of Rare Acoustic Events in Structural Health Monitoring: Limitations and Future Work

-Although the proposed GAN-based framework shows promising results, it remains constrained by the diversity and quality of available real-world datasets.
-Synthetic data generation can only reflect the variability present in the original samples.
-Expanding data collection across diverse structures and operational conditions is essential, and future work should explore semi- and self-supervised methods to improve performance under limited labeling.
-However, it is important to highlight that this study focused on generating synthetic spectrograms, without integrating them into a downstream classification task.
-Due to the rarity of real wire breakage events, building a statistically meaningful and balanced classification benchmark was not feasible.
-Future research should evaluate the impact of GAN-augmented datasets on structural health monitoring classifiers to assess their practical utility.\\ Although STFT was chosen for its fixed-size outputs and compatibility with GAN training, alternative representations such as wavelet scalograms may also be beneficial to capture highly non-stationary or overlapping events.
+Although the proposed GAN-based framework shows promising results, it remains constrained by the diversity and quality of the available real-world dataset.
+Synthetic generation can only reflect the variability present in the original samples.
+Expanding data collection across different structures and operational conditions is therefore essential, and future work should also investigate semi-supervised and self-supervised approaches to improve performance under limited labeling.
+In addition, the present study focuses on generating synthetic spectrograms without integrating them into a downstream classification task.
+Due to the rarity of real wire breakage events, building a statistically meaningful and balanced classification benchmark was not feasible in the current setting.
+Future studies should therefore evaluate the effect of GAN-augmented datasets on SHM classifiers in order to assess their practical utility more directly.

+STFT was chosen for its fixed-size outputs and compatibility with GAN training, however, alternative representations such as wavelet scalograms may also be beneficial to capture highly non-stationary or overlapping events.
 Diffusion-based generative models also present a promising alternative, offering improved stability, sample diversity, and the potential to reconstruct time-domain signals for more direct physical validation.
 Finally, real-world monitoring often involves overlapping acoustic events, which were absent in this controlled dataset.
 Addressing this challenge will require integrating source separation techniques to separate concurrent signals, improving both data generation and downstream event detection.